sirkotal/haskell-machine/README.md

 Finally, the last thing we had to implement was a parser function (```parser```) that transforms an imperative program (represented as a string) into its corresponding representation in the ```Stm``` data type (a list of ```Stm``` statements).

-With the help of the library ```parsec``` we developed individual parsers for each type of element in the inputs.
-Firstly we had a parser for statements such as ifs, whiles or assigns, and, based on our previously defined data types, parse each part of it with the help of some extra functions.
-We have one group that focus on parsing arithmetic expressions and another for boolean expressions.
-In the end gathering each part we get a program for compiler.
+Using the parsec library, we created distinct parsers for various elements in the input.
+Initially, we developed a parser for statements like ifs, whiles, or assigns.
+Leveraging predefined data types, we further parsed each component using additional functions.
+Additionally, we formed separate groups dedicated to parsing arithmetic and boolean expressions.
+Finally, by assembling these parsed components, we constructed a compiler program.

 ```haskell
 parse :: String -> [Stm]